lcslicp/news-ts/README.md

 # Now News

 Now News is a news website, displaying the latest news fetched from an external api.
-Visit here: https://news-ts.vercel.app/
+Visit here: nownewsite.netlify.app

 ### Tech Stack